How to stop a loop in Python

 Common errors and challenges

-When stopping loops, you might run into common errors like infinite loops, indentation mistakes, and problems with nested structures.
+Even with the right tools, you can run into common pitfalls like infinite loops, indentation errors, and tricky nested structures.

 Fixing infinite loops caused by missing counter increments